Adding design value to a technical solution.

 Outcomes

-• Developed a white-label quote experience, adaptable across partner merchant sites
+• A white-label quote experience usable across partner merchant sites

-• Increased the number of business merchant partners from 5 to 8
+• Contributed to the business case in expanding business merchant partners from 5 to 8

-• Launched new product & platform features in 2023, built on original design thinking
+• Provided the foundation for new product & platform features in 2023

-• Led two cross-functional ideation and customer journey mapping workshops, collaborating with Data, Product, Marketing, Fulfilment, and Tech teams to streamline the onboarding experience, ensuring company-wide alignment of insights and user needs
+• Led cross-functional ideation and journey mapping workshops across Product, Marketing, Fulfilment, Data, and Tech teams

 Original Quote Journey

-I spearheaded the project by conducting in-depth competitor desk research to uncover key selling points and strategies used to attract business owner customers.
-This analysis also revealed our current market differentiators strengths as, offering cash to defined SME's, and our weaknesses being not providing instant quotes fast against the industry standards expected by end users.
+I spearheaded the project by conducting competitor desk research to uncover differentiators, our key selling points and strategies we could use to attract more business owner customers.
+This analysis revealed strengths in, offering cash to defined SME's, and weaknesses in speed, clarity, and accessibility, especially in us not being providing instant quotes fast against the industry standards.

-I then orchestrated journey mapping audits with the Product team and some members of the C-suite across all five existing business merchant partner sites.
-From these sessions, we strategize to first create a unified and consistent, efficient flow that would be white labelled and implemented across all five sites with associated branding.
+I then conducted journey mapping across all five merchant partner sites, highlighting inconsistencies and friction in the user experience.
+From these sessions, we aligned on an overall unified and consistent, flow that would be white labelled and implemented with associated branding/UI later.

 Listening to customer calls & notes with product team